Presented by Flat Earth Theatre

 Trigger warning: gore, blood, violence, psychological horror

 (Watertown, MA) Flat Earth’s production of Alistaire McDowall’s X is a mind fuck.
 This psychological horror-ballet with dripping blood, broken minds, and sleep deprivation won’t let its audience get away with mindlessly consuming a performance.
-And then it pounds it into you so you never forget.
+Then it pounds into you so hard you’ll never forget.

 Humans need other humans to function properly.
 The scientists of X are on a long-term, privately-funded mission to Pluto.
 Contact is lost with their base on Earth.
 All systems are running cleanly but no one is picking up the comm at the head office.
 The crew is isolated, maybe abandoned in the farthest reaches of explored space.
 The crew must devise a way to survive until help comes to get them.
 If help comes to get them.
 The base is designed to last decades beyond their mission but their minds are not.
 X explores the limits of the mind within the context of a deprived environment.

 Alistair McDowall’s script is not intuitive to the viewer.
 Gilda (Cassandra Meyer) is our heroine and she is unreliable – or so her co-crew members say.
 Gilda might be emotional but it’s not as if her colleagues Ray (David Anderson), Clark (Nick Perron), Cole (Slava Tchoul), or Mattie (Abigail Erdelatz) are behaving normally.
 They’re all scared.
-But, fear levels are within normal range circumstances… Until they realize that the computer system that regulates their lives is no longer functioning properly.
+But, fear levels are within the normal range of circumstances… Until they realize that the computer system that regulates their lives is not properly functioning.
 Suddenly, nothing is reliable.
-No one knows how long they’ve lived in the dark void of Pluto without contact.
-McDowall has been toying with us all from the moments the lights went up.
+Playwright McDowall toys with us from the moments the lights went up.

 Many studies have been conducted on the effects of sleep deprivation and extreme isolation.
 The human brain does not like long-term stress.
 The scientists in X try to acclimate to their extreme environment and fail spectacularly.
 Their minds cannot cope with the number of stressors their environment presents.

-McDowall shows us these character fails with self-harm, assault, and gore – all documented reactions to stress.
-In the play, these are metaphors for the mental Olympics occurring in the characters’ minds.
+McDowall shows us these character fails with graphic depictions of self-harm, assault, and gore – all scientifically documented reactions to stress.
+McDowall traumatizes his characters for a reason.
+In X, these behaviors are metaphors for the mental Olympics occurring in the characters’ minds.
 There are no pointless exhibitions of blood or violence in this play.

 Two group hallucinations are depicted with violent staging.
 (Specific details are left out of this critique to prevent spoilers.)
 The characters involved in the two separate scenes navigate the slippery slope that is their shared experience.
 They are mad-scene ballets out of a dystopian Philip glass-like experience.
-Our cast does a beautiful job of convincing us the audience that these professionals are uniquely unsuited to their situation and that we’d be even worse off than they are.
+Our cast does a beautiful job of convincing us the audience that they are scientists uniquely unsuited to their situation, and that we’d be even worse off than they are in their place.